dart-archive/jnigen/ARCHITECTURE.md

 Similarly, for both binding types, (`c_based` and `pure_dart`), there are `BindingsGenerator` subclasses which provide an identical interface.
 The pre and post import boilerplates differ based on binding type, which is provided by overridden methods.

 ### Resolution
 A method signature, or a class declaration (in form of an `extends` clause), can refer to other classes.
 If the class is included in the same `jnigen` config, the generated code should refer to that class.
-Otherwise it should fall back to `JniObject`.
+Otherwise it should fall back to `JObject`.

-Resolution process is different for single file and package structured bindings.
+The resolution process is different for single-file and package-structured bindings.
 In case of single file bindings, using the final name of the referred class is sufficient.
 In package structured bindings, the following is an abstract description of algorithm is used to resolve shortest path to class B from class A.

 ```
 1. let A' and B' be the directories containing A and B. split A' and B' into path segment lists.